 Experimenting, learning and making change together

 The core of Hey Neighbour Collective is our Community of Practice, comprised of non-profit and for-profit rental housing operators (Catalyst Community Developments Society, Brightside Community Homes Foundation, Concert Properties), non-profits (Building Resilient Neighbourhoods, West End Seniors Network, Seniors Services Society of BC) and researchers (SFU Urban Studies, SFU Health Sciences, SFU Gerontology and Happy City.)

-In addition to our Community of Practice partners, HNC includes many other important ‘learning network’ partners: Landlord BC, BC Non-Profit Housing Association, City of Vancouver, City of Victoria, City of New Westminster, Metro Vancouver, Vancouver Coastal Health, BC Housing and United Way Lower Mainland.
+In addition to our Community of Practice partners, HNC includes many other important ‘learning network’ partners: Landlord BC, BC Non-Profit Housing Association, City of Vancouver, City of North Vancouver, City of Victoria, City of New Westminster, Metro Vancouver, Vancouver Coastal Health, BC Housing and United Way Lower Mainland.

 These partners share our Community of Practice’s understanding of affordable housing as a key social determinant of health.
 They consider loneliness and social isolation as critical issues and are concerned that these issues are more prevalent within multi-unit housing, compared to other housing types.